18F/ux-guide/_pages/research/plan.md

 - Resources for additional information on the topic
 - Offer to find out answers to questions they may have
 - Whenever possible, share the outcomes of the research

-#### Financial compensation

-To compensate people for participation in design research, we must obtain authorization from the agency partner with the appropriate level of authority, and we must meet the following criteria:

-1. The benefit to the government in obtaining the feedback outweighs the benefit to the participant (i.e., amount paid to the user)
-2. Compensating user research participants must directly advance the client’s statutory mission and objectives

-The process of paying participants for research is similar to paying for a contractor or vendor.
-In order to add compensation for participants to your in-flight engagement or new IAA, you can use the [18F User Research Authorization - Part B, Attachment 2 (18F/GSA access only](https://docs.google.com/document/d/1ehb3W14_eEo8DdHjU0bCeyzG_t8I__7VyLV_cU4ZmQY/edit)).

-Initial OGC guidance is to work with a recruiting agency to make payments to participants.
-In many cases, we'll be more successful at achieving diverse and representative participation if we work with trusted community organizations, including from tribal nations.
-TTS will continue to iterate on this approach in partnership with OGC.
-More detailed information can be found in the doc: [Compensating research participants document (18F/GSA access only](https://docs.google.com/document/d/1oWDxVUsRbO1ELNmni3Qa-uYPhXDWuNM3HESgAUxs7Uw/edit)).

 ## Ethical considerations